jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 ## Default Output

-With `DefaultOutputAdapter` we can return multiple result formats from a single model.
+Using `DefaultOutputAdapter` multiple result formats can be returned from a single model.
 The adapter will automatically detect the type of the returned value.

 ```
 from frogml.sdk.model.adapters import DefaultOutputAdapter, ImageInputAdapter